charles-the-developer/GAM-Bidding-Only-iOS-Draft/global-parameters-ios.md

 Targeting.shared.addBidderToAccessControlList(Prebid.bidderNameRubiconProject)
 ```

-## User Identity API
+## User Identity

-Prebid SDK supports two interfaces to pass / maintain User IDs and ID vendor details:
+Mobile apps traditionally rely on IDFA-type device IDs for advertising, but there are other User ID systems available to app developers and more will be made available in the future.
+Prebid SDK supports two ways to maintain User ID details:

-* Real-time in Prebid SDK's API field externalUserIdArray
+- A global property - in this approach, the app developer sets the IDs while initializing the Prebid SDK.
+This data persists only for the user session.
-* Store User Id(s) in local storage
+- Local storage - the developer can choose to store the IDs persistently in local storage and Prebid SDK will utilize them on each bid request.

-Any identity vendor's details in local storage will be sent over to Prebid Server as is, unadulterated.
-If data is sent in the API and entered into local storage, the API detail will prevail.
+Any identity vendor's details in local storage will be sent to Prebid Server unadulterated.
+If user IDs are set both in the property and entered into local storage, the property data will prevail.

-### Prebid SDK API Access
+### Storing IDs in a Property

-Prebid SDK supports passing an array of UserID(s) at auction time in the field externalUserIdArray, which is globally scoped.
-Setting the externalUserIdArray object once per user session is sufficient, as these values would be used in all consecutive ad auctions in the same session.
+Prebid SDK supports passing an array of UserID(s) at auction time in the Prebid global field `externalUserIdArray`.
+Setting the `externalUserIdArray` object once per user session is sufficient unless one of the values changes.

 ```swift
 public var externalUserIdArray = [ExternalUserId]()
 ```

-**Exmaples**
+**Examples**

 ```swift
 // User Id from External Third Party Sources